Rahullnitp/IEEE-CIS-Fraud-Detection/README.md

 # IEEE-CIS-Fraud-Detection
-Researchers from the IEEE Computational Intelligence Society (IEEE-CIS) want to improve his fraud prevention system which is actually saving consumers millions of dollars per year by the detection of fraud transaction.
+A Kaggle Competition to help Researchers of the IEEE Computational Intelligence Society (IEEE-CIS) to improve their fraud prevention system which is actually saving consumers millions of dollars per year by the detection of fraud transaction.